Affiliate Future - Impartial Review of the UK Affiliate Network

 Affiliate Future delivers tens of thousands of sales and leads each week to seven hundred merchants ranging from small stores run from home to FTSE 100 companies.

 IBG was founded in 1996 to offer web design and hosting services to small to medium sized clients.
-With a decade of experience in technology, design and marketing under its belt, IBG has developed into a highly profitable company with a portfolio of successful websites.
+With over a decade of experience in technology, design and marketing under its belt, IBG has developed into a highly profitable company with a portfolio of successful websites.
 The majority of design and development capacity is now focused on enhancing and supporting core operations such as AffiliateFuture as well as a portfolio of online stores.

-As well as a web hosting service, IBG runs the e-commerce sites Sweatband, GadgetHub, MP3PlayerDeals and Henoo.
-An evolution in IBG’s consumer activities was Plentypoints, an online rewards programme that ties IBG’s key B2B operation, AffiliateFuture, to the e-commerce properties; it remains to be seen whether this will be merged with TMN's similar MutualPoints.
+As well as a web hosting service, IBG ran e-commerce sites such as Henoo.
+An evolution in IBG�s consumer activities was Plentypoints, an online rewards programme that tied IBG�s key B2B operation, AffiliateFuture, to the e-commerce properties; it remains to be seen whether this will be merged with TMN's similar MutualPoints.
 In June 2006, IBG acquired PopupAd.net for £65,000, AffiliateAnnouncement.com for $80,000 and, a month later, the company purchased a number of small travel websites and 75 domain names which are variations of CheapHolidayDeals, CheapAccommodation and CheapShortBreaks for £355,000 in cash and £745,000 in IBG shares.
-In early 2007 IBG also bought a freebie portal NetFreeStuff.
+In early 2007 IBG also bought a freebie portal, NetFreeStuff.

 Launched in February 2002 with just one merchant, AffiliateFuture grew at an explosive pace.
 By the end of 2002 it boasted 60 merchants and was doubling turnover every two months.
-By January 2003 the company had grown to such a degree that a dedicated forum was launched for it on the industry's A4U Forums.
+By January 2003 the company had grown to such a degree that a dedicated forum was launched for it on the industry's PerformanceIn Forums.

 From the moment go, AffiliateFuture has distinguished itself with the efficiency and stability of its service and the accessibility of its support team.
 While networks with far more resources keep on releasing 'features' which don't work and cause endless frustration for their users, Affiliate Future seems to rigorously test for bugs before improving its offering.

 While some networks seem to view affiliates as a pesky irritation, Affiliate Future boasts some of the friendliest staff around who are always available to lend affiliates a hand.
-Several successful e-entrepreneurs have commented on how the likes of Pete, the Affiliate Manager, went beyond the call of duty to assist them in developing and monitising their websites in the early days of the network.
+Several successful e-entrepreneurs have commented on how the Affiliate Future's staff have gone beyond the call of duty to assist them in developing and monitising their websites in the early days of the network.
 Says, Philip, an affiliate: "While other networks don't seem to have time to deal with affiliate enquiries, Affiliate Future always responded to my emails, even when I was starting out and only making a few pennies a day.
-I am now making over £1,000 a week profit from my travel website and have remained loyal to AF".
+I am now making over �1,000 a week profit from my travel website and have remained loyal to AF".

+Affiliate Future UK has over 770 affiliate programs in 50 categories.
 However, one of the weaknesses of the network is that many of the merchants are little-known e-tailers with fairly average-looking websites.
 These 'mom and pop' stores usually lack the know-how and resources required to be major players in the online arena (the Big Boys are usually on Affiliate Window, TradeDoubler, Commission Junction, Buy.at and DGM).
 The one sector that AF have managed to snap up big brands is travel and so if you intend to delve into the field it would be essential for you to join the network.
 Their travel merchants include Singapore airlines, Virgin Atlantic, Going Places, Butlins and Purple Parking.

 One thing that distinguishes Affiliate Future from other networks is they promise to pay affiliates their commission even if a merchant goes to bust or refuses to hand over their payment for some reason or other.
 It is thankfully an infrequent occurrence but does happen and can leave affiliates thousands of pounds out of pocket.
-When Splash DVD went into liquidation, some superaffiliates on TradeDoubler affiliates had to swallow four-figure losses.
+When Splash DVD went into liquidation, some super affiliates on TradeDoubler affiliates had to swallow four-figure losses.

 With an phenomenal range of small and large merchants, a reputation for honesty and friendliness that is second-to-none in the industry, and a seismic shift in advertising from television and print media to the internet, it looks like Affiliate Future is set to grow and grow.
 It will be interesting to see if the recent push into the highly-competitive American and raw European markets will succeed, but it is definitely worth join the UK network if you haven't done so already.